 The decision to end a marriage is rarely an easy choice.
 The Law Office of Marta S. Laynas understands the emotional hurdles you’re facing and is dedicated to making the process as easy as possible for you.
-At this Chester County firm, you work with a staunch ally who takes the time to understand your unique situation and develop a course of action that works for you.
+At this West Chester firm, you work with a staunch ally who takes the time to understand your unique situation and develop a course of action that works for you.
 Experienced divorce lawyers are vital to ensuring that cases are handled efficiently and carefully and in full compliance with the law.

-Pennsylvania law allows both fault and no-fault divorces.
+Pennsylvania family law allows both fault and no-fault divorces.
 An experienced divorce lawyer can guide you through the process of filing for divorce.
 A no-fault divorce is possible when there has been an irretrievable breakdown of the marriage.
 The court grants a no-fault divorce after at least 90 days elapse from the date of filing for divorce or if the parties file an affidavit stating that they have lived separate and apart for at least two years.

 The fault-based grounds for a divorce are: